hrohilla2k4/Weather-CLI/README.md

 # Weather-CLI
-App that takes input of a place name and tells current weather
+App that takes latitude and longitude of a place and tells current weather

+# How To Use